Year of entry 20242023 course information

 You will be provided with the foundation for your degree programme, incorporating core elements of genetics, organismal biology, molecular and cellular biology.
 In addition, skills modules will cover statistics, study skills, laboratory techniques and a residential field course.

-Modules include sustainable agriculture, marine biology, conservation of tropical forests, genome engineering with CRISPR Cas technologies and intracellular signalling.
-Choose from an extensive range of optional modules including immunology, virology or even learning a new language.
+Modules cover globally relevant topics including sustainable agriculture, marine biology, conservation of tropical forests, genome engineering with CRISPR Cas technologies and intracellular signalling.
+Choose from an extensive range of optional modules including immunology, virology or even learning a new language in a discovery module.

 Year 1 compulsory field course: coastal and uplands habitats in Millport, Scotland.

 During this residential field course on the Isle of Cumbrae, you will study coastal and upland habitats, where your research ethos is developed and fostered from the start through practicals and tutorials.

 At the end of year 1, our flexible degree structure offers you the opportunity to transfer onto other suitable degree courses.

 Living Planet (20 credits) - You’ll be provided with an overview of the evolution and diversity of life, the key features that define each group and the role of those taxa in ecological processes.
 Each group of organisms will be linked to a major global challenge including food security, disease, and wildlife conservation, to demonstrate how fundamental science informs important societal issues.

 The Basis of Life (20 credits) - You’ll learn about the fundamental processes of life, identifying the key concepts that underpin the biological processes in all living organisms, from bacteria to elephants.
 On completion of the module, you will have a comprehensive grounding in the molecular basis of life from the atomic scale up to cells.